 - a.
 Participation (denominator)

 - i.
-Participation in annual assessments include all eligible students in membership (i.e., enrolled in a school) at grades 3 through 8 and 10 and in high school courses in which an EOC assessment is administered.
-Assessments include EOG English Language Arts/Reading and Math at grades 3-8; EOG Science at grades 5 and 8; EOC assessments in Math I, English II, and Biology; and the alternate assessments for all EOG and EOC assessments.
+Participation in annual assessments include all eligible students in membership (i.e., enrolled in a school) at grades 3 through 8 and 10 and in high school courses in which an End-of-Course (EOC) assessment is administered.
+Assessments include End-of-Grade (EOG) English Language Arts/Reading and Math at grades 3-8; EOG Science at grades 5 and 8; EOC assessments in Math I, English II, and Biology; and the alternate assessments for all EOG and EOC assessments.

 - 1. Students who are absent from the assessment count against participation.

 - 2. Students who are identified as limited English proficient (LEP) who score below Level 4.0 Expanding on the reading subtest of the WIDA ACCESS Placement Test (W-APTTM) and are in their first year in United States schools use the W-APT reading placement test as the indicator of participation in reading (including English II, when applicable).

 - ii.
 Students excluded from participation.

-- 1. Students with an NCDPI-approved medical exception for an EOG or EOC assessment do not count against participation.
+- 1. Students with a North Carolina Department of Public Instruction (NCDPI)-approved medical exception for an EOG or EOC assessment do not count against participation.

-- 2. Students who are repeating a course for credit and choose to use a previous proficient EOC assessment score, from an earlier administration, do not count against participation and are removed from both the numerator and the denominator.
+- 2. Students who are repeating a course for credit and choose to use a previous proficient EOC assessment score from an earlier administration do not count against participation and are removed from both the numerator and the denominator.

 - b.
 Performance (numerator)

 - i.
-Performance on the Annual Assessments is measured on 5 achievement levels.
-Annual assessments for SPG's will be calculated by determining the percent of students who score at achievement level 3 or higher.
+Performance on the annual assessments is measured on 5 achievement levels.
+Annual assessments for School Performance Grades (SPG) will be calculated by determining the percent of students who score at achievement level 3 or higher.
+READY accountability reports results based on achievement level 3 or higher (North Carolina grade level proficient) and achievement level 4 or higher (on-track for college and careers).
 All assessments administered will fall into one of the following categories:

 - EOG English Language Arts (ELA)/Reading

 - EOG Mathematics

 - EOG Science

 - EOC Math I

 - EOC English II

 - EOC Biology

-- 1. For schools that start with 9th grade, their 9th grade students who previously took a Math I or Biology EOC assessment have the banked scores from the previous EOC